DevneyHamilton/devneyhamilton.github.io/devney_notes/_posts/2023-07-04-Sassafras-Notes.markdown

 Results:
 - The integration has run smoothly since, with a behind the scenes update to meet new QuickBooks requirements.
-- The administrative team at the client organization has been able to shift focus from data entry to strategy.
+- The administrative team at Seed Commons could shift their work from data entry to strategy.

 [sassafras]: https://www.sassafras.coop
 [sassafras-contact]:https://www.sassafras.coop/contact